Founder & Lead Editor

 Comfort and Fit

-If there is one section of this review you pay attention to, make it this one, because sizing the Ultraboost 1.0 can be a little tricky.
+If you pay attention to one section, make it this one.
+Sizing the Ultraboost 1.0 can be a little tricky.

 Sizing Advice The general consensus is that the Ultraboost 1.0 fits True to Size (TTS) for most people.
 However, and this is a big "however," the fit is what I would call "aggressive."
 The Primeknit is designed to hug the foot like a sock.